hackorama/hermosa/design/README.md

   - KafkaStreams - for light weight stream processing if we already have Kafka~ Frontend
   - Vue/React and not Angular for new projects
+  - Async HTTP client like axios for making REST API calls from frontend
 - Observability, logging and metrics
   - ELK and Prometheus because of integration with K8s